psflannery/opening_times/README.md

 List of additions and theme features in no particular order...

-* Retina images - @x2 images size added and automatically created upon upload.
-Retina.js used to serve the correct size based on screen resolution.
 * Lazyload iframes - with so many video going into the Reading section, page loading time was being effected.
 Videos now only load when the parent accordion is opened.
 * Ajaxified - Pages loaded via ajax so that the Opening Times logo spin animation doesn't get interupted as you navigate through the site.
 Using History.js to update permalinks and keep the back button working.
 * Extra Accordion callbacks - closing an accordion will now only reset its child iframe, not every single one on the page.